 "Social activists generally dedicate themselves to a principle by organizing, but you can fight for a principle by inventing."

-Q: How can technologists fight for their principles and exercise responsibility?
+Prompt: How can technologists fight for their principles and exercise responsibility?

 In the late 70's at Xerox Parc, Larry Tesler and his colleagues thought that personal computing - which was not considered feasible by anyone else - had huge potential to change how people thought and lived.
-At the time, software interfaces were designed around modes.
+At the time, software interfaces were designed around so-called "modes".
 Vim still famously does this.
-By pioneering the concept of software user studies, he observed that the complexity of modes was a barrier that many people, even with training, couldn't cross.
+By pioneering the concept of software user studies, Tesler observed that the complexity of modes was a barrier that many people, even with training, couldn't cross.
 This was therefore a threat to his dream of personal computers.

 He made it his personal mission to get rid of modes and he formed a principle: no person should be trapped in a mode.
 His slogan was "Don't mode me in!"
 This principle informed everything he did and he eventually came up with a text editor called Gypsy which was the beginning of text editors as we know them today.